A well-connected city

 A well-connected Greater Sydney will contribute to productivity by improving efficiency in supply chains and reducing business costs; increasing access to markets; enhancing access to large numbers of skilled workers; and enhancing business-to-business interactions.

 Metropolitan and strategic centres provide 50 per cent of all Greater Sydney's jobs and therefore play a significant role in providing jobs close to home.
 When larger local centres are considered, this increases to 68 per cent.
-Facilitating the growth of new metropolitan strategic and local centres will be an important outcome in growing jobs.
+Facilitating the growth of new metropolitan, strategic and local centres will be an important outcome in growing jobs.

-Figure 15: North District job density
+Figure 15: Eastern City District job density.

-N13.
+E13.
 Supporting growth of targeted industry sectors.